PURPOSE OF THIS POLICY

 - Noise-Making: sustained or repeated noise made in a manner that substantially interferes with another speaker’s ability to communicate his/her message is not permitted.
 Noise levels should not interfere with classes, meetings, or activities in progress or the privacy of residence hall students.

 - Unsafe Items: The display of firearms or weapons and the illegal possession of firearms or weapons, as well as the possession of torches or other items with an open flame greater than one inch, sticks, poles, shields or other items that may be used to cause injury are not permitted.
 Persons may carry signs or flags as long as those signs or flags are not attached to a stick or pole.
 In addition, depending upon the event and its location, the University may have additional restrictions that limit the possession of other items.

 - Force or Violence: Any attempt to impede, impair, or interfere with the orderly operations of the University, including official University events or other lawful assemblies, by the threat or use of force or violence is not permissible.

 - Damage to Property: Any damage to University or personal property in the course of, or as a result of, an expressive activity is prohibited.
 Care should be taken to ensure that University and personal property is not damaged or destroyed.
 This includes the campus lawns, shrubs, and trees.

+Compliance with this Policy, including the Large Event Guidelines, and the reasonable time, place, and manner restrictions, as well as any permitting obligations is mandatory.
 Failure to comply with this Policy may result in removal from University property, employee or student disciplinary action, and/or civil or criminal liability.